 5) Be friends with your teacher

 Now some may call this being a suck-up, but I don’t care.
 Getting extra help before or after school, asking questions in class, and building a relationship with a teacher are going to help you immensely.
-Teachers have at least 70 students they have to put the effort in the grade papers for, learn names, and get to know.
+Teachers have at least 70 students they have to put the effort in for, grading papers, learning names, and have to get to know.
 It makes a teacher’s life and learning experience more enjoyable to have a friend in the classroom.
 Now I am not saying get into deep conversations about the meaning of life with your teacher, but maybe ask about their day or if they like teaching today’s lesson.
 Who knows, maybe they will help you out when you turn in an assignment a day late.

 I hope that these points help any scared freshman, like I was way back in 2021, roaming the halls of Grosse Pointe South clueless.